 Now that your package has been cleared, it can move forward to the next phase of its journey or delivery to the final destination.

-How Long Does Customs Clearance Take?
+How Long Does Customs Clearance Take To Be Completed?

 Usually, customs clearance is completed in less than 24 hours.
 But if your paperwork is incomplete, it might take several days before your shipment is cleared by customs.

-Read Our Related Articles:
+Read Our Related Article:

 What is The Customs Declaration?

 We assume all import compliance responsibilities, manage customs clearance and handle legal matters.
-Honestly, dealing with all that risk shouldn’t be a concern for your business.

 Frequently Asked Questions About Customs Clearance